bravecorvus/bigdisk/README.md

 1. You won't have to hardcode the secure endpoint in the client side code (i.e. JavaScript).
 2. You get close to the speed of a direct upload (instead of having to wait for the file upload on the app side to complete before beginning the file transfer to BigDisk).
 3. Due to #2, your app will be able to give the client quick feedback.

+Reverse proxying is just the ability to chain a request to another server (which is diffferent from a redirect which exposes the URL to the client).
+This is a fairly common task, which is implemented either through native libraries or 3rd party libraries in Java, Node, and Python.
+For example, the [django-revproxy](https://github.com/TracyWebTech/django-revproxy) in Django will allow you to define a upstream URL in your code (which will be your secure endpoint).
+For more specific implementation of a reverse proxy, Google around.

 ## Project Goals
 - [x] Use Efficient Persistent Storage (Redis)